jitsi/jitsi-videobridge/doc/allocation.md

 This is the signaling currently used in jitsi-meet, but the intention is to replace it with the new format and eventually deprecate this format.

-This format is not expressive enough to enable all features supported by the bridge, so some assumptions have to be made.
-Notably:
+This format is not expressive enough to enable all features supported by the bridge, so the following assumption is
-1. The selection strategy is inferred from the number of selected endpoints (`TileView` if more than one endpoints is selected, and `StageView` otherwise).
+made: The client is in TileView if it has selected more than one endpoint, otherwise it is in StageView.

-2. Multiple selected endpoints are not supported with the usual semantics.
-When multiple endpoints are selected, this signals the use of `TileView`, but does NOT override the speaker order.
+In StageView, we set the single endpoint as "on-stage".
+In TileView, the signaled selected endpoints are ignored (for backward compatibility with jitsi-meet).

-3. Constraints are constructed solely based on `maxFrameHeight` and the selected endpoints.
+Constraints are constructed solely based on `maxFrameHeight` and the signaled selected endpoints.
 ### LastN
 LastN is set with a `LastNChangedEvent` message:
 ```json